garrandall/popular-music-data/tracks/moon-shadow-cat-stevens.md

 And if I ever lose my legs
 I won’t moan, and I won’t beg
 Oh if I ever lose my legs
-Oh if....
+Oh if...
 I won’t have to walk no more

 And if I ever lose my mouth
 All my teeth, north and south
 Yes if I ever lose my mouth
-Oh if....
+Oh if...
 I won’t have to talk...

 Did it take long to find me?
 I asked the faithful light